 In Early October with seed pods burst and all a-splendour, this is where the green I mentioned above came in very handy.
 I always mix too much colour for paintings when great coverage is required and I had mixed in June enough of the “body” green for this painting.
 I stored the surplus colour in a tiny preserve jar in a dark drawer ready for coming out for completion of the picture.
 As you can see, the green remains in the leaves of the seed-head stems, although it is starting to decay with yellow and brown patches.
 But as I was completing the picture, and before I started the lovely orange seeds I felt that I should put in another leaf to the left side of the root block of leaves.
 Even though the tuber and its leaves I had chosen to portray were fairly upright and tight, the leaves of the Iris characteristically fan out gently; so this extra leaf is an indicator of that fanning—albeit very subtle!

 The final photographs show the stage-painting of the seeds as well as a few close-ups of some of the elements.
 The large flower head bottom right, and the large stalk and bud above it, together with the seed-head stem, have scale bars as these were drawn slightly larger than life to give a clearer view.
 (You have probably noticed that some of the photographs are a bit “wonky”!
 This is because the camera lens distorts the straight edges.
 I am not able to stop this with my limited knowledge of taking pictures.
 (You can read the The English Bluebell entry blog on the ABBA website here.
-The Bluebell picture was also included in the header pictures on the ABBA website and can be viewed here (they appear after the hawthorns!).
+The Bluebell picture was also included in the header pictures on the ABBA website until my painting was not selected—this is what it looked like VIEW.